Billy Riggs: Professional career

-Riggs was a professor of City Planning at California Polytechnic State University, San Luis Obispo, California, from 2013-2017.
+Riggs was a professor of City Planning at California Polytechnic State University, San Luis Obispo, California, from 2013 to 2017.
 He was awarded campus research grants in 2013 and 2014, and was selected as a Service Learning Faculty Fellow in 2014.
 He served as a Commissioner for the City of San Luis Obispo's Planning Commission.
 He served on Transportation Research Board's Standing Committee on Transportation Law and Standing Committee on Transportation Economics and on the City of Palo Alto's Planning & Transportation Commission, including a term as chair, before resigning in 2021.
+In November 2022 he was successful in passing a $10.4M school bond as a trustee for Horicon School District garnering over 75% of voter support for the measure.

-In addition to his role as a professor at University of San Francisco, he consults for Sustinere.co and advises numerous technology companies in the San Francisco Bay Area which have included OppSites, ReStreet.
+In addition to his role as a professor, he consults for INTNCITY (previously Sustinere) and advises numerous organizations and companies globally which have included American Battery Technology Company, Hydra Energy, Heex.io, Atmos Financial, and OppSites.
+He is one of the co-creators of the SFLuv blockchain based community reinvestment platform and has written about how distributed autonomous organizations can be used to finance local infrastructure.